 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
 Round-trip airfare is approximately $950 to $1,300 between the US and Punta Arenas, depending on origin, plus approximately $820 for round-trip flights between Punta Arenas and Mount Pleasant.

 - We can arrange extra hotel nights in Punta Arenas for an extra cost.

-- Gratuities – tipping is always discretionary.
-However, we suggest budgeting about $200 total per participant for the lodge staff, drivers, sailors, and local guides throughout the tour.
+- Gratuities – Tipping is always discretionary.
+However, we suggest budgeting about $200 total per participant for the lodge staff, drivers, sailors, and local guides throughout the trip.

 - Mandatory emergency medical and evacuation insurance.
 For more information see travel insurance.

 - Optional trip cancellation insurance.
 For more information see travel insurance.

 - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.

 Daytime temperatures are generally 40 to 50°F (4 to 10°C) with almost constant wind.

 This trip requires the ability to hike moderate distances, perhaps up to three miles, with small elevation gains.
 To visit Steeple Jason, you must be able to easily get in and out of a Zodiac and climb over boulders while carrying your gear.
 You must be able to get into and out of a Landrover.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.